About ClimateReadyYYC Grants

 On this page

-ClimateReadyYYC Grants offer up to $25,000 to help communities adapt to changing climate hazards.
+ClimateReadyYYC Grants offer up to $25,000 to help communities take local climate action.

 Types of ClimateReadyYYC Grants